saiset-co/sai-service/README.md

   // another call here
 })
 ```
-6. To define HTTP, Socket or CLI endpoints you can write code in the internal/handlers.go "NewHandler" function.
+6. To define HTTP, WebSocket or CLI endpoints you can write code in the internal/handlers.go "NewHandler" function.
 ```
 func (is InternalService) NewHandler() saiService.Handler {
   return saiService.Handler{